dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Cluster-Management.md

 **Why it is useful to totally order membership views?**

-* This allows to serialize the joining of new silos to the cluster.
+* This allows serializing the joining of new silos to the cluster.
 That way, when a new silo joins the cluster it can validate two-way connectivity to every other silo that has already started.
 If some of the already joined silos do not answer it (potentially indicating a network connectivity problem with the new silo), the new silo is not allowed to join.
 This ensures that at least when a silo starts, there is a full connectivity between all silos in the cluster (this is implemented).

 * Higher level protocols in the silo, such as distributed grain directory, can utilize the fact that membership views are ordered and use this information to perform smarter duplicate activations resolution.
 In particular, when directory finds out that 2 activations were created when membership was in flux, it may decide to deactivate the older activation that was created based on the now-outdated membership information (this is currently not implemented).